-None of the members of our Compensation Committee are or have been one of our officers or employees.
-In addition, none of our executive officers serves or has served as a member of the compensation committee or other board committee performing equivalent functions of any entity that has one or more executive officers serving as one of our directors or on our Compensation Committee.
+Since inception, none of the members of our Compensation Committee were officers or employees of the Company.
+When Mr. Kim became the CEO of the Company on February 3, 2024, he ceased to be a member of any committees of the Board.
+In addition, none of our executive officers serves or has served as a member of the Compensation Committee or other board committee performing equivalent functions of any entity that has one or more executive officers serving as one of our directors or on our Compensation Committee.